Instagram can be a very useful tool for public engagement. Here are my ideas on how to use Instagram as an academic researcher, effectively.

 You don’t want to miss it?
 Subscribe to receive our monthly newsletter.

 Tee Ola is the Managing Editor at Stylish Academic.
 She completed her PhD in Digital Media and Public Culture in 2015 from the University of Warwick, during which time she founded Stylish Academic.
-Tee works as a Digital Strategy & UX Consultant by day and Managing Editor + fitness girl by night.
-She’s on Instagram as @thetomiola.
+Follow her on Instagram @thetomiola for Conscious Fashion inspiration.